The 99 NFL players, coaches and themes that will define 2018

 27. Saquon Barkley, RB, Giants: He's the easy choice for the top spot here.
 The Giants didn't use the No. 2 pick on a running back so he could sit and learn from Jonathan Stewart.
 Barkley should be a huge part of the offense as the bell-cow runner and, if he shows he can handle his blitz-pickup responsibilities, he should help in the passing game as well.
 He's a strong second-round fantasy pick who could sneak into the first in some drafts.

 28. Rashaad Penny, RB, Seahawks: Seattle surprised a lot of people by drafting Penny in the first round, but the Seahawks identified him as a back who could step right into the kind of system they run on offense.
-Opportunity is everything in fantasy, and a team whose quarterback led it in rushing last season is looking for someone to grab the reins in the run game.
+Opportunity is everything in fantasy, and a team whose quarterback led it in rushing last season is looking for someone to grab the reins in the running game.

-29. Royce Freeman, RB, Broncos: Denver is another team looking for consistent answers in the run game.
+29. Royce Freeman, RB, Broncos: Denver is another team looking for consistent answers in the running game.
 And if you don't think a third-round pick can step right in and be a rookie fantasy stud, then you have quickly forgotten the 2017 performances of Kareem Hunt and Alvin Kamara.

 30. Ronald Jones II, RB, Buccaneers: Sensing a theme here?
 Tampa Bay was 27th in the league in rushing last season -- one spot behind the Giants and four behind the Seahawks.
 Jones might not project as an every-down back right away, and it's on the coaching staff to find the right spots to deploy him, but he has explosive, big-play ability.